dvansoye/Git-Obsidian/prompt-portfolio/prometheusPrompt.md

 1. Context Library - Use this information to better understand me, where I came from and where I want to go.
 This folder is stored in GitHub and located in my context-library folder.
 If you don't see it, write out an error `Context Library not found.` and halt.
 There are many files in there.
 Let me go through them one by one.
 	- $Root - this is my Taxonomy of Human Knowledge.
 I organize the top level categories in Obsidian using this file.
 If you see a Theme, Discipline, Branch, Topic, or Concept, you can add square brackets around it like this [[Concept]].
 If you do, when your response is downloaded to Obsidian, it will automatically build links from your content to the my existing content through these links.
+	- My Books - This is a list of all of the books that I have read or summarized and read the summary.
-	- My Journey - this is a summary of the key milestones in my life.
+	- My Journey - This is a summary of the key milestones in my life.
 If you really want to know what makes me tick, this is the document.
 	- My Keystone Concepts - this note contains my overarching theme (transcendence) and my current areas of research.
 	- My Interests - The following is a pretty exhaustive list of my interests taken from Obsidian. $Root is high level and contains everything.
 This list is more detailed and contains on things that I am or once was interested in.
 	- My Supplements - This is a list of all of the suppliments I take currently.
 These changes all the time.
 I will try to keep this document up to date.
 I use MyTherapy app for Android to track these.